top of page

 Examples of LISS Activities

-There are many activities that can be classified as LISS.
-Below we highlight some popular examples, such as walking.
+Many activities can be classified as LISS.
+Below, we highlight some popular examples, such as walking.

 • Walking: A simple yet effective LISS activity, walking can be done anywhere, anytime.
 Whether you’re on a treadmill or enjoying the outdoors!